refinedev/refine/documentation/docs/guides-concepts/routing/index.md

 ### useTable

-`useTable` can synchronize current it's parameters (filters, pagination, sorting) with the current route.
+`useTable` can synchronize it's parameters (filters, pagination, sorting) with the current route.

 To enable synchronization, you need to pass `syncWithLocation: true` to `<Refine />` component's `options` prop.